saran-sankar/blockchain-stocks/README.md

 Or run $python blockchain.py -p <port (default:5000)> to configure required ports manually (default is 5000,5001 and 5002 for miners,
-5003 for a trader
+5003 for a trader/investor
 and 5004 for a company.
 You can add more ports after making changes in the code accordingly)

 For adding the required node modules, run $npm install

-Transaction procedure: trader gets receiving address from the company side (receiving_address.js) -> trader requests to buy stocks (trade.js) -> trader pays the company with their newly generated signature sender address (not the private key) -> company acknowledges the payment by signing with their secret key (acknowledge.js) -> miner verifies the transaction (verify.js) -> miner forges a new block with all verified transactions (mine.js) -> trader gets the ownership of the stocks and the right to claim using thier private key
+Initial public offering procedure: investor gets receiving address from the company side (receiving_address.js) -> investor requests to buy stocks (trade.js) -> investor pays the company with their newly generated signature sender address (not the private key) -> company acknowledges the payment by signing with their secret key (acknowledge.js) -> miner verifies the transaction (verify.js) -> miner forges a new block with all verified transactions (mine.js) -> investor gets the ownership of the stocks and the right to claim using thier private key

-(Since the companies will have an automated payment system, acknowledgement from the trader for receiving payment is not included.
-Instead, companies themselves send an automatic acknowledgement to the miners to complete the transaction when the trader sells stocks)
+The trading process which is not simulated here, should also follow the same protocols.

 Execution of trade.js and acknowledge.js: